BitByte-TPC/BitBot/README.md

 # Project Working and in testing
 _ToDo_ :-
+- [ ] keep the repo syntactically correct.
-- [X] codechef rating and star to be shown (added with embed support)
+- [X] codechef rating and star to be shown (added with embed)
 - [ ] Make a codeforces command
 - [ ] play songs for a user
 - [X] Bugs detected for scrap and is needed to be solved